lshtm-genomics/tb-nanopore-workshop/docs/bioinformatics/variant-calling.md

     - Data for each sample.
 The data types and order are defined in the `FORMAT` field.

 ## Calling variants for our TB samples
-With Pilon, we can set a hard cut-off limit for the variants we accept.
-Given that we have used nanopore sequencing, we set this high to avoid picking up erroneous variants.

 First, you want to activate the relevant conda environment.
 Activate the **tb-profiler** environment to load all of the programs required for variant calling:

 ```conda activate tb-profiler```